Unconstrained Face-Mask & Face-Hand Datasets: Building a Computer Vision System to Help Prevent the Transmission of COVID-19: Introduction

-In this work, we focus on building a computer vision system to help prevent the spread of COVID-19.
-In this context, we present a deep learning-based system that controls preventions based on the advice of the health institutions.
-Three crucial preventions that can be covered using a computer vision application are to detect whether people wear a face mask, keep away from touching their faces, and to monitor whether the social distance is preserved between people or not.
-To investigate the detection of face mask and face-hand interaction subtasks and improve the performance of the system for these subtasks, we present two novel face datasets, namely Unconstrained Face Mask Dataset (UFMD) and Unconstrained Face Hand Dataset (UFHD), that are collected from the web to provide a large amount of variation in terms of pose, illumination, resolution, and ethnicity.
-We implemented the system as the combination of three submodules, corresponding to face mask detection, face-hand interaction, and social distance measurement tasks, respectively.
-First, we trained two separate deep CNN models to classify face images for the face mask detection and face-hand interaction detection tasks.
-While the first model classifies the face image as wearing a mask properly, wearing a mask improperly, or not wearing a mask, the second model classifies face images as touching the face or not touching the face.
-To investigate the performance of different models, we employed several well-known deep CNN architectures and analyzed their performance for the different cases.
-Besides, we provided class activation maps (CAM) \cite{selvaraju2017grad} to investigate the trained models' activations for both tasks.
-In the end, we evaluated our best models on existing face mask datasets in the literature without training on them.
-Our contributions can be summarized as follows:
+In this work, we present a computer vision system that controls preventions advised by the health institutions.
+These preventions are to detect whether people wear a face mask, keep away from touching their faces, and to monitor the social distance.
+To train and evaluate the developed system, we collected two novel face datasets, namely Interactive Systems Labs Unconstrained Face Mask Dataset (ISL-UFMD) and Interactive Systems Labs Unconstrained Face Hand Interaction Dataset (ISL-UFHD).
+These datasets are collected from the web to provide a significant amount of variation in terms of pose, illumination, resolution, and ethnicity.
+The system consists of three submodules, corresponding to face mask detection, face-hand interaction detection, and social distance measurement tasks, respectively.
+We trained two separate CNN models to classify face images for the face mask and face-hand interaction detection tasks.
+While the first model classifies the face image as wearing a mask properly, wearing a mask improperly, or not wearing a mask, the second model classifies face images as touching the face or not.
+The trained models were evaluated both on the collected dataset and on the existing face mask datasets in the literature without training or fine-tuning on them.
+We also proposed an approach to measure the social distance.
+Our contributions can be summarized as follows: (1) We develop a computer vision system to help people to follow the recommended protective measures --wearing a face mask properly, not touching faces, having social distance-- to avoid spread of COVID-19.
+(2) We present two novel datasets, ISL-UFMD and ISL-UFHD, for face mask and face-hand interaction detection tasks.
+ISL-UFMD is one of the largest face mask datasets that includes images with a significant amount of variations.
+The ISL-UFHD is the first dataset that contains face-hand interaction images from unconstrained real-world scenes.
+(3) We extensively investigate several CNN models on our datasets.
+We also tested them on publicly available masked face datasets without performing adaptation, e.g. fine-tuning, on them to demonstrate the generalization capacity of our models.
+We achieved very high classification accuracies which indicates the collected datasets' capability to represent real-world cases.
+Moreover, to evaluate the overall system, we utilized six different short real-world video recordings.